OpenLiberty/docs-playbook/README.md

    c.
 Add the new release version to the `branches` section
    d.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Once the pull request has been reviewed, merge it in.

-5. Repeat same procedure in steps 4b-4d to change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches of the docs repo to the next release `vX.0.0.X` version incremented from the current release being published to openliberty.io.
+5. In the docs repo, crerate a new prod-based branch and change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches  to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
+For example, if `22.0.0.6` is being released, set the version to `22.0.0.7` in both `draft` and `staging`.

 Once those changes have been reviewed merge them in.
 This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in a build to have a unique version so they need to be updated to be unique from the version just released.
 You can either change the version and commit to draft/staging or create a pull request to do so.

 6. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated in the docs repo, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.
    a.
 Open Github Desktop and select the docs-generated repo